 Log submission activities and file upload/download

 The architect of the Conference Management Toolkit is Surajit Chaudhuri, Distinguished Scientist at Microsoft Research, Redmond.
 The service was first developed for ACM SIGKDD 1999.
-Since then, it has undergone several major improvements and extensions and has been used in thousands of conferences to date.
+Since then, it has undergone several major improvements and extensions and has been used in well over ten thousands of conferences to date.
 CMT3 is the latest and the most popular version.
 It is built on Microsoft Azure platform and fully utilizes the best cloud technologies to provide scalability, availability and reliability not matched by any other conference management services.
 HTML5, Bootstrap and JQuery are used in creating responsive, mobile-first and modern CMT3 web interface.

 People on Program Committee